gortali/exam_advanced_programming_ortali/README.md

 ## Interface of Bst ##

 We now pass to a description of other functions of the class Bst.
-Some of them belong to the public interface, some to the private.

 ### returnMin ###